Do you want guarantees or risks?

 Sometimes it is difficult to focus on the essential things in life, such as money.
-A good example of money errors could be focusing on the wrong category of investment in your retirement plan.
+An excellent example of money errors could be focusing on the wrong investment category in your retirement plan.
 It is easy to understand since none of us know what will happen in the future.
 Where should we invest our important funds?

-Most people know the amount of money in their retirement plan and as they near retirement the focus on those funds becomes more and more important.
+Most people know the amount of money in their retirement plan, and as they near retirement, the focus on those funds becomes more and more critical.
 Don’t forget the very most important questions you should be asking yourself about your retirement money.

 - Income!
 How much income will your retirement account provide you?

 - How much income will you receive each month from your plan?

 - How long will your plan provide you the income, and is it guaranteed?

 - Where do you turn for supplemental income if the retirement income is not enough?

 - Will the plan pay you and your spouse’s income until the last spouse’s death?

 - Most important: “WILL THE MONTHLY INCOME BE GUARANTEED FOR LIFE”?